JBAujogue/RNN-playground/README.md

 # Deep Learning for NLP
-A series of Jupyter Notebooks describing Pytorch implementations of models solving a large set of NLP tasks
+A series of Jupyter Notebooks describing Pytorch implementations of models solving a large set of NLP tasks.

 ## Part I